Animae-Magnae-Prodigus/blog/_posts/science-fiction/2025-02-17-aldora89-The-Lotus-Eater.md

 Kirk demanded that Spock entered his healing trance, which Spock obeyed reluctantly.

 ## 7
-Kirk almost got himself killed when he tried to impede the unnecessary attack from fight-fogged Spock, who indulged himself in the spree of the massacre at the bare sight of a giant lizard approaching his captain, because, as it turned out from their communication, the lizard, called Longclaw and also the only survivor of an expedition team from another advanced civilisation, had no inimical intention to speaking species.
+Kirk almost got himself killed when he tried to impede the unnecessary assault from fight-fogged Spock, who indulged himself in the spree of the massacre at the bare sight of a giant lizard approaching his captain, because, as it turned out from their communication, the lizard, called Longclaw and also the only survivor of an expedition team from another advanced civilisation, had no inimical intention to speaking species.

-Spock confessed that all the times he lost control recently, albeit his strict discipline since the childhood incident, were all related to Kirk, who acknowledged Spock's apology and even consoled the distraught Spock that he had actually made substantial progress in controlling himself, judged from the different consequences of his emotional breakdowns.
+Spock confessed that all the times he lost self-control recently, albeit his strict discipline since the childhood incident, were all closely related with Kirk, who acknowledged Spock's apology and even consoled the distraught Spock that he had actually made substantial progress in self-possession, judged from the different consequences of his emotional breakdowns.
 ## 8
 In order to approach Galapagos in the exceedingly sweltering geothermal fields, they were determined to make a thermal protection suit, and Spock volunteered to venture into the literal hell because of his innate thermo-regulatory structure.

-Subsequent to many failed attempts, they found the ideal material might possibly be the armor of the aforementioned mantis, which was called Snapnecks by Longclaw, perhaps owing to their weakness of their brittle necks exposing while they were snapping.
+Subsequent to many failed attempts, they found the ideal material might possibly be the armor of the aforementioned mantis, which was called Snapnecks by Longclaw, perhaps owing to their weakness of their brittle necks exposing at their snapping.

 On their way to hunt, Kirk dared Spock to kiss him, and Spock did, much to Kirk's surprise.

 ## 9
-Immediately after Kirk came to from an failed besiege surround a Snapneck, Longclaw led him to rescue Spock, who had been abducted to Snapnecks' den.

-Not only was Spock found comatose, but also Kallie Lombard's remains were hanging on the branches of the den.
+Immediately after Kirk came to from their failed besiege of a Snapneck, Longclaw led him to rescue Spock, who had been just abducted to Snapnecks' den.
+Not only was Spock found there comatose, but also Kallie Lombard's remains were hanging on the branches.

-Kirk managed to kill the male with the assistance of Longclaw and freed Spock from the web.
+Kirk managed to kill the male with the assistance of Longclaw, and freed Spock from the web.
 But Bulbweed again degenerated his mentality at the very same moment that a more potent female was about to come back.

 In such a delirium, he sensed fragmentary memories belonging to his alternative self, including a scene where his other self was kissing his own Spock, for, in that universe, they were apparently mates.